hivepress/hivepress/readme.txt

 Moreover, since HivePress is open-source and self-hosted software, unlike SaaS alternatives, you fully own your directory data, which is stored entirely in your website’s database, giving you more control over your data, security, and privacy.

-= Help when you need it =
-This directory plugin is directly supported by its developers, the people who know it best, so any issues are handled with a deep understanding of how it works.
-Plus, there’s an [AI Assistant](https://www.chatbase.co/PdfFucPZ0vUmh3dfM-oe1/help) familiar with all the resources and solutions we’ve provided over the years, ready to assist you 24/7, from help with setting up to general developer guidance.

-Beyond support, HivePress comes with various resources to help you along the way:

-- A comprehensive [knowledge base](https://help.hivepress.io/) where you can find guidance and solutions to the most common issues.
-- The [HivePress blog](https://hivepress.io/blog/?utm_medium=referral&utm_source=wordpress.org), where we post detailed tutorials on how to build and monetize directory websites for different niches.
-- A [YouTube channel](https://www.youtube.com/hivepress) with detailed video courses and screencasts about setting up and using HivePress with its themes.
-- A collection of ready-made [code snippets](https://gist.github.com/search?q=user%3Ahivepress) that you can simply copy and paste to customize HivePress functionality.

-You can also join the [community forum](https://community.hivepress.io/) to report bugs, suggest features, or simply exchange experiences with other website owners and developers, helping improve HivePress together.

 == Frequently Asked Questions ==

 = What types of directory websites can I build with HivePress? = HivePress allows you to create directory websites of any type, from business directories and classified ads sites to job boards and real estate listings.
 There are no hard-coded fields or categories, so you can easily tailor it to your needs.

-= Can I monetize a directory built with HivePress? = Sure, depending on your monetization model, you can enable monetization with extensions such as Memberships or Marketplace.
-For payments, HivePress is integrated with the WooCommerce plugin, so you can use any payment gateways available for it.
+= Can I monetize a directory built with HivePress? = Yes, depending on your monetization model, you can enable monetization with extensions such as [Memberships](https://hivepress.io/extensions/memberships/?utm_medium=referral&utm_source=wordpress.org) or [Marketplace](https://hivepress.io/extensions/marketplace/?utm_medium=referral&utm_source=wordpress.org).
+For payments, HivePress is integrated with the [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin, so you can use any payment gateways available for it.

 = Does HivePress allow users to add listings from the front end? = Sure – this directory plugin includes all the required front-end features, allowing users to create an account and log in, submit and manage listings, search and reply to listings, all without accessing the WordPress dashboard.